Ankur3107/ankur3107.github.io/_posts/2021-06-25-dense-passage-retriever.md

 # Introduction
-Open-domain question answering relies on efficient passage retrieval to select candidatecontexts, where traditional sparse vector spacemodels, such as TF-IDF or BM25, are the defacto method.
+Open-domain question answering relies on efficient passage retrieval to select candidate contexts, where traditional sparse vector space models, such as TF-IDF or BM25, are the defacto method.
 We can implement using dense representations, where embeddings are learned from a small number of questions and passages by a simple dual-encoder framework.